-Firstly it is possible to arrange a gifted deposit from relatives or even possibly another interested party using a form of contract which entitles them to ownership of the relevant share of the property.
-This contract would allow you to buy the interested party out at your choice or entitle them to the share on sale.
+Firstly it is possible to arrange a gifted deposit from relatives; or even possibly another interested party, using a contract which entitles them to a specific share of the property.
+This contract would allow you to buy the interested party out at your choice; or give them a share upon any sale.

-This device gives the potential giftor a legal right to some of the proceeds of sale even if values continue to fall and much more certainty of receiving their gift back in the future.
+This device gives the giftor a legal right to some of the sale proceeds, even if values continue to fall, and much more certainty of receiving their gift back in the future.

-Also those who are lucky enough to have the right to buy a council property may be able to buy without deposit as well because many lenders will accept the discounted value of the property as the deposit as long as their valuation reflects the councils figures.
+Also, those who are lucky enough to have the right to buy a council property may be able to buy without a deposit as well because many lenders will accept the discounted value of the property as the deposit as long as their valuation reflects the council’s figures.

-However if you are eligible for a Right to Buy but live in a council flat don’t get too excited straight away as many lenders are restricting their exposure on flats due to the flood of 1 bed properties during the boom so if your property isn’t a house its a good idea to speak to a mortgage advisor and see whether a deposit will or will not be required.
+However, if you are eligible for a Right to Buy but live in a council flat, don’t get too excited, as many lenders are restricting their exposure on flats due to the flood of 1-bed properties built during the boom.